 We have two compensation plans under which our equity securities are authorized for issuance.
 The Primerica, Inc. 2020 Omnibus Incentive Plan was approved by our stockholders in May 2020.
-The Primerica, Inc. Stock Purchase Plan for Agents and Employees was approved by our sole stockholder in March 2010.
-The following table sets forth certain information relating to these equity compensation plans at December 31, 2021.
+The Primerica, Inc. Stock Purchase Plan for Agents and Employees

-Number of securities to be issued upon Weighted average exercise of exercise price of outstanding options, outstanding options, warrants and rights warrants and rights Number of securities remaining available for future issuance Equity compensation plans approved by stockholders: Primerica, Inc. Second Amended and Restated 2020 Omnibus Incentive Plan 316,847 (1) 44.62 (2) 1,668,066 (3) Primerica, Inc. Stock Purchase Plan for Agents and Employees - - 1,739,090 (4) Total 316,847 9 44.62 3,407,156 Equity compensation plans not approved by stockholders n/a n/a n/a
+Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance Equity compensation plans approved by stockholders: Primerica, Inc. Second Amended and Restated 2020 Omnibus Incentive Plan 339,002 (1) \$ 44.62 (2) 1,411,514 (3) Primerica, Inc. Stock Purchase Plan for Agents and Employees - - 1,683,989 (4) Total 339,002 \$ 44.62 3,095,503 Equity compensation plans not approved by stockholders n/a n/a n/a

-(1) Consists of 183,863 and 59,922 shares to be issued in connection with unvested restricted stock units and outstanding stock options, respectively.
-Also includes 73,062 of shares to be issued to certain executive officers in connection with outstanding performance stock units if the Company achieves the targeted level of performance specified in the award agreement over a three-year period.
-Based on the actual ROAE and EPS growth (if applicable) achieved within the three-year performance period ended December 31, 2021, recipients of the 2019 PSU shares will receive 27,963 shares of common stock versus the targeted 25,483 shares on the vesting date, March 1, 2022.
-See Note 12 (Stockholders Equity) and Note 14 (Share-Based Transactions) to our consolidated financial statements included elsewhere in this report for more information on the equity awards outstanding.
+(1) Consists of 205,026 and 59,922 shares of our common stock to be issued in connection with unvested restricted stock units and outstanding stock options, respectively.
+Also includes 74,054 shares of our common stock to be issued to certain executive officers in connection with outstanding performance stock units if the Company achieves the targeted level of performance specified in the award agreement over a three-year period.
+Based on the actual ROAE and EPS growth (if applicable) achieved within the three-year performance period ended December 31, 2022, recipients of the 2020 PSU awards will receive 20,559 shares of our common stock compared with the targeted 25,734 shares on the vesting date of March 1, 2023.
+See Note 12 (Stockholders' Equity) and Note 14 (Share-Based Transactions) to our consolidated financial statements included elsewhere in this report for more information on the equity awards outstanding.